nelu/rutorrent-filemanager/README.md

 Feel free to contribute with commits and docs

 TODO:
-- fully migrate the archive related functionality to 7zip
-- implement listeners for operation events (move, rename, delete)
+- use 7zip for file checksum operations (multiple hashing algorithms): replace native php sfv hasher and implement more algos